badlogic/ledit/README.md

 If you've started a video and scroll it out of view, ledit will automatically pause it.

 ## Comments
 If a post has comments, ledit will show a comment icon and the number of comments at the bottom of the post.
 To view the comments, click the comment icon.
 To collapse the comments, click the comment icon again.
-Alternatively, you can press the `Escape` key on desktop, or swipe back on mobile to collapse the comment section.
+Alternatively, you can press the `Escape` key, or swipe back on mobile to collapse the comment section.

 You can click on any comment to collapse or expand its child comments.